stacks-network/docs/docs/tutorials/hello-stacks.md

 Again, there is much more information on how Clarity works in the [Clarity Book](https://book.clarity-lang.org/), this is just a high-level introduction to get you familiar.

 Within this `begin` block we are doing two things.
-First we are pringing the contents of our message to the blockchain, this will actually post the contents of this message to the chain when we send this transaction, something we'll look at soon.
+First we are bringing the contents of our message to the blockchain, this will actually post the contents of this message to the chain when we send this transaction, something we'll look at soon.

 Then we are returning a response of `ok`, indicating success, with the message "Message printed".